 You may even have been able to determine that the guy is not a lethal threat because of what you saw prior to him picking you.
 He may just be hopelessly drunk or even mentally challenged.
 You may then attempt using less force than if you were caught by surprise.

-Summary - Awareness = Avoidance
+Awareness = Avoidance

 The point is, by starting at yellow, you give yourself options.
 You minimise the chances of being caught by surprise.
 Even though you may not be caught by surprise, it should be said that there will still be stress.
 Utilising the colour codes of awareness will not necessarily stop things such as tunnel vision, slow motion time, auditory exclusion, high heart rate, loss of fine motor skills etc. But, it will limit their effects as surprise is taken out of the equation.
 Combat will always be stressful.

-Low Tech Combat is Raw.
-But seeing things develop early can limit these effects and enable us to still think and act.
+Seeing things develop early can limit these effects and enable us to still think and act.
 Especially important is that harnessing the colour codes of awareness enables us to act before it turns physical.

 All you need to do is start off at yellow and avoid white.
 Its that simple.